easypropertylistings/Easy-Property-Listings/readme.txt

 = 2.2.6 August 22, 2015 =

 * Fix: Updated extension licensing updater to use https.
+Update required in order to be able to auto-update your extensions as Easy Property Listings has moved to https.

 = 2.2.5 August 20, 2015 =